Current Affairs

 Aswathy Thirunal and Pooyam Thirunal always appear to be upholding the truth.
 They wanted the right things to be done in the right manner.

-There are reports that the late had photographed the temple valuables many times.
+There are reports that the late Marthanda Varma had photographed the temple valuables many times.
 The amicus curiae stated that he had seen a sophisticated gold-plating machinery inside the temple.
 Do you suspect that the royal family has duplicated temple assets to hide the loot?

 What prompted you to scrutinise the royal family and their involvement in the administration of temple assets?